Flowuu/ac_internal/README.md

 # AssaultCube Multihack
-Multihack for Assault Cube (1.3.0.2).
+internal cheat for Assault Cube (1.3.0.2)

 # License
 Read the `LICENSE` file.

 # How to use
 Open the solution on Visual Studio.
 Compile as Debug (x86).
 Inject to "ac_client.exe" process.
 Enjoy.

 # Screenshots